 4) Don’t expect it to break the bank: Advertising on social media needn’t be expensive.
 According to Pier Communications, “Facebook’s Boosted Posts (which you can also set to run on Instagram) and LinkedIn’s Sponsored Content are the fastest and most affordable ways to drive traffic back to your website or a recent article.“For Facebook or Twitter, start with a small test of $100-250 to promote a great hit,” suggests Abel Communications.
 “With an average cost per click of $0.27 on Facebook, that’s almost 1,000 more views on your story.”

 Amplifying an earned media hit with a paid social media ad can spell success for brands.
 Experiment by starting with a small budget to see what makes the biggest impact on your audience and works for your clients.
-If you’re ready to get started download our webinar to learn how to grow your social media program into a full-fledged business.
+If you’re ready to get started download our ebook to learn how to grow your social media program into a full-fledged business.